kev60712/springboot-SushiShop/README.md

 ## Project Architecture:
-- I decided to use the Producer Customer pattern to implement SushiShop.
-Because in the design, I can make sure each chef can complete the order concurrency and it won't interfere with each other.
-Furthermore, we can ensure each order can only be done by one chef.
+- Used the Producer Customer pattern to implement SushiShop.
+In this design, we can make sure each chef can complete the order concurrently, and it won't interfere with each other.
+Furthermore, we can ensure no chef will do the same order.
-- PS.
-In order to calculate timeSpent for each sushi, I added one column "lastUpdatedAt" in sushi_order table.
+- In order to calculate timeSpent for each sushi, I added one column "lastUpdatedAt" in sushi_order table.

 ![Project Architecture](https://user-images.githubusercontent.com/20982158/198888950-cda3d49e-51e7-41df-b9ff-a1540ad99997.png)
 ![Project Structure](https://user-images.githubusercontent.com/20982158/198890482-f950c58a-55f6-4e9c-869b-4cf3bd133fbf.png)